nokibularfinsiam/sauce-demo-wdio-tests/README.md

 ## WebdriverIO Configuration

-The WebdriverIO configuration was initially scaffolded using the built-in CLI wizard.
-Example wizard responses:

 ```
 ✔ A project named "sauce-demo-wdio-tests" was detected at "D:\Siam\SQA\sauce-demo-wdio-tests", correct? yes
 ✔ What type of testing would you like to do?
 E2E Testing - of Web or Mobile Applications